linode/docs/docs/guides/development/python/get-started-mypy-python/index.md

     python -m pip install mypy

 {{< note >}}
-If you maintain your configuration through a graphical user interface (GUI), like [Anaconda](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/), or use an alternative package manager, modify this command to fit your situation.
+If you maintain your configuration through a Graphical User Interface (GUI), like [Anaconda](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/), or use an alternative package manager, modify this command to fit your situation.
 {{</ note >}}

 ### Mypy Basic Usage